 Secondary research (or desk research) involves the summary, collation and synthesis of sales, market and media information.
 It differs from primary research where data is collected from customers.

 Sources include your in-house systems, libraries, the Internet and also the ‘world about us’.
-Where data is incomplete we use systematic literature reviews and software to compile, verify and fill gaps in information.
-Through marketers and statisticians working together also adds extra insight and interpretation.
+Where data is incomplete we use systematic literature reviews and software to compile, verify and / or fill gaps in information.
+Through marketers and statisticians working together also enables us to add extra insight and interpretation.

 When is secondary research useful?